 The annual World Cup ski competitions are held in March at the Holmenkollen ski jump, Norway's most popular tourist destination.

 Påske (Easter) is usually accompanied by a lot of snow and a four-day weekend which often turns into a full week.
 This is a great opportunity for expats to head into the mountains for skiing, or down south for some sunshine.

 Spring brings warmer weather and Norway’s Constitutional Day celebration on 17 May.
 Called Syttende Mai, it is celebrated by everyone, most dressed in traditional outfits and waving the Norwegian flag.
 It is an uplifting and colourful day when friends and family gather until the wee hours.

 Midsummer Night (June)

-June is the lightest month of the year and it culminates on Sankt Hans (Midsummer Night), which is celebrated on the Saturday between 20 and 26 June.
+June is the lightest month of the year, and it culminates on Sankt Hans (Midsummer Night), which is celebrated on a Saturday between 20 and 26 June.
 Midsummer's Eve is celebrated with large bonfires and processions in the evening.

 Øya Festivalen (August)

 August is the climax of the festival season. Øya Festivalen, Oslo’s biggest rock (and indie) music festival with world-renowned artists, takes place in Oslo’s Medieval Park.